charlires/coursera-android/README.md

 Hello
 ====
-Here is the source codes of the Labs in the videos below from Carlos Andonaegui.
+Here is the source codes of the Coursera Android Labs.
+The videos below from Carlos Andonaegui.

 Week Two
 --------